-As DDR players entered 2002, the scene was predominantly comprised of players known as "score attackers". or those that played with the specific goal of getting the highest scores possible (that they could).
+DDR players As entered 2002, the was scene predominantly comprised of players known as "score attackers". or those that played with the specific goal of the getting highest scores possible (that they could).
 Although there was still the occasional freestyle performer at certain venues, (mostly in crowded areas where the DDR machine was along a path where many could pass by) actually seeing someone like that was an increasingly rare event.
 However, the view of DDR as a source of regular exercise was still popular, especially since there was a minor fitness fad going on around this time.
-Amusingly, Konami released another game to try and cash in on the fitness craze of the time with their "Martial Beat" title.
-This game wasn't so noteworthy except for the fact it made use of old DDR hardware and house a gigantic sensor array suspended over the player.
+Amusingly, Konami released another game to try and cash in on the fitness on the fitness craze of the time with their "Martial Beat" title.
+This game wasn't so noteworthy except for the fact it made use of old DDR hardware and housed a gigantic sensor array suspended over the player.
 Although the arcade game was a complete flop, the home versions were marketed as health/fitness packages, and those had marginal success on that front.
 The entire game soundtrack also made use of music found in the 4th and 5th iterations of the DDR series.